Matthew Wright 7am - 10am

 A person is considered fully vaccinated 14 days after their second vaccine dose.
 However, Downing Street has confirmed it doesn't apply to all British citizens - just those who have been vaccinated by the NHS, as opposed to Brits who got a dose abroad.

-Under 18s will not need to isolate on return either.
+It was revealed that under 18s would not need to isolate on return either.

-Guidance telling people not to travel to amber list places will also be lifted.
+Guidance telling people not to travel to amber list places has since been lifted.

 "In essence, this means that for fully vaccinated travellers the requirements for green and amber list countries are the same," Mr Shapps told the Commons.

-PCR tests will still need to be taken three days before departure and on or before day two.
+PCR tests will still need to be taken three days before departure and on or before day two of arrival.
 They will no longer be required on day eight for people who are fully vaccinated or children.

 Which countries are on the amber list?